hville/power-sums/README.md

 While [Kahan summation](https://en.wikipedia.org/wiki/Kahan_summation_algorithm)
-is used internally to reduce floating point errors, [care must be taken](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance) if different sums are to be substracted for variance or skew calculations.
+is used internally to reduce floating point errors, [care must be taken](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance) if different sums are to be substracted for variance or skew calculations (e.g large data sets far from the origin)

-For large data sets that are far from the origin (*ie 0 would fall outside the range of values*) the significant order of magnitude between terms will cause significant errors during substractions.

 ## Usage